marzinouri/persian-sentiment-analysis/README.md

 ## Fine-Tuning ParsBERT

 ParsBERT, a pre-trained transformer-based model for Persian text, has been fine-tuned for sentiment analysis using the preprocessed dataset.
-A total of 18 experiments have been performed on three different dataset versions, as detailed in the project report (in Persian).
+A total of 18 experiments have been performed on three different dataset versions.
 The best result was achieved on the downsampled dataset, with an F1 score of 0.735.

 ## Files

 - `back_trans_fa_en_fa.json`: Upsampled data with back translation technique.
 - `down_sampled.json`: Downsampled data.
 - `dataset_annotated_sentiment.json`: Original annotated data.
-- `downsampled-minimalReportIncluded.ipynb`: Jupyter Notebook containing code for fine-tuning ParsBERT on the downsampled dataset, including a minimal report.
+- `downsampled-minimalReportIncluded.ipynb`: Jupyter Notebook containing code for fine-tuning ParsBERT on the downsampled dataset, including a minimal report in Persian.
 - `upsampled.ipynb`: Jupyter Notebook containing code for fine-tuning ParsBERT on the upsampled dataset.

-## Report (in Persian)

-For detailed information about the experiments, results, and analysis, please refer to the project report provided in Persian.
-The report contains comprehensive insights into the project's methodology and findings.